 Decisions.
 Decisions.
-You’ve finally decided to replace that rifle case you bought a few years ago (actually you bought it during President Reagan’s first term), and now you’re faced with yet another decision—whether to go with a soft or hard case.
+Finally!
+You have decided to replace that old Walmart AR-15 case you bought a few years ago, and you’re faced with another decision—whether to go with a soft or hard case.

 On the surface, it doesn’t appear to be such a difficult decision.
 But, like most decisions, the more you think about it, the more confused you get.
 It’s not black and white; there are plenty of gray areas to consider.
 And it’s not necessarily a choice that’s either right or wrong.

-So, now that everyone agrees that it is a necessity, let’s look at a brief history of the rifle case and find out what has changed over the years.
+So, now that everyone agrees that it is necessary let’s look at a brief history of the rifle case and find out what has changed over the years.

 It all started in the Old West

 The first full-length rifle cases appeared in the 1830s and were primarily used to protect the rifle.

 Made by the American Indians from a single piece of deer or elk hide that covered the entire rifle, they were sewn across the main seam and decorated with fringes.
 The early frontiersmen, appreciating the value of their rifles, traded for these protective cases.